slingr-stack/google-drive-package/README.md

 ## Configuration

-To use the Google Drive package you must create an app in the [Google Developer Console](https://console.developers.google.com) by following these instructions:
+To use the Google Drive package, you must create an app in the [Google Developer Console](https://console.developers.google.com) by following these instructions:

 - Create a Google Cloud project for your Google Drive app.
 - Access to Google Developer Console
 - Access to `API Manager > Library`.
 Enable `Drive API`.
-- Create a service account.
+- Create a Client ID OAuth 2.0 account
-- Download the JSON file with the service account credentials to get the service account private key.

-### Service account email

-As explained above, this value comes from the credentials file.
+- Copy the Client ID and Client Secret of the package.

 ### OAuth Scopes

-The scopes the service account have access to.
-Take into account if any scope is selected to which the service account does not have access the endpoint will fail to be authorized to make any requests.
+Take into account if any scope is selected to which the service account does not have access the package will fail to be authorized to make any requests.

-### Private Key

-As explained above, this value also comes from the credential file.

 # Javascript API